zaphosting/docs/docs/dedicated-windows-fs-25.md

 ### Port Forwarding your server

-In order to ensure that your server is accessible to the public, you must alter port forwarding rules for the ports that the dedicated server process is using.
+In order to ensure that your server is accessible to the public, you must alter port forwarding rules for the ports that the VPS/Dedicated Server process is using.
 You can do this either through PowerShell commands directly, which is easier, or regularly through the Windows Defender Firewall page.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';